tomlavez/byron/README.md

 <br>

 ## 🟡 Meio-Campo
-#### Função dos que atuam no meio-campo é a de apoiar as demais áreas do campo, auxiliando tanto na defesa quanto no ataque
+#### A função dos que atuam no meio-campo é a de apoiar as demais áreas do campo, auxiliando tanto na defesa quanto no ataque

 ### ⚙️ Meia